Roy Lichtenstein Chronology

 July Paints in gouache.

 Sept.
 I&E disbands and R.L. is assigned to do more drafting work.
 Travels by rail to Paris on a 3-day pass where he visits Louvre.
 Remarks on El Grecco's Christ on the Cross Adored by Donor, ca. 1590; Paul Cezann's Card Players, 1890-1892 and Daumier's La Blanchisseuse, 1863.
 At the Louvre bookshop, buys a small book on Roualt's work.
 Writes home that he has been doing stacks of drawings and is pleased with the results.
 Writes of his admiration of Picasso, Roualt and Henri Matisse.
-Buys books on Francisco Goya's etchings, and Seurat's paintings whom he remarks he is not particulary fond of.
+Buys books on Francisco Goya's etchings, and paintings by Seurat whom he remarks he is not particulary fond of.
 Return from Paris includes a short stopover in Kassel.

 Oct.
 Receives commendation for his work in I&E. Works as a typist for the personnel section of the Army.
 Interviews for classes at the Sorbonne and is accepted.
 Travels to Paris via plane from Bremen where for the first time he sees the city's lights from the air.